 Authorization of New Class C Shares.
 Class C Shares shall be authorized and issued as part of investor rounds engaged in by the Company.
 The number of Class C Shares authorized per investor round shall be determined by the market at the time of the investor round.
 The commencement of a Class C investor round shall require a Super Majority vote of the Board.

 Purchase of Class C Shares by Shareholders.
-Existing Shareholders of the Company shall be entitled to purchase Class C Shares of the Company during pre-determined periods of time as determined by the Board.
+Existing Shareholders of the Company shall be entitled to purchase Class C Shares of the Company during any Funding Round effectuated by the Board.
 The value per share of Class C Shares shall be determined by the Board.
 The commencement of a Class C Shares purchase period shall require a Super Majority vote of the Board.

 Entitled to Ownership.
-Any person shall be entitled to own Class C Shares.
+Any person or entity shall be entitled to own Class C Shares.

 Voting Power.
 Class C Shares shall not be entitled to any vote on decisions put to the Shareholders.
-Class C Shareholders acknowledge this lack of vote in exchange for the Equity Distribution Rights defined in Section ____ herein.
+Class C Shareholders acknowledge this lack of vote in exchange for the Equity Distribution Rights defined in Section 3.2.4.7. herein.

 Equity Distribution Rights.
 Each Class C Share shall be entitled to dividends approved and authorized by the Board, on a pro-rata basis, and at a multiple of 2.0x.

-Class C Shares shall receive a minimum fixed dividend of 5% per year. ????????.

-Additional dividends shall be distributed based on net profits to prevent over-distribution.

-Class C Shareholders can choose to reinvest dividends into additional shares instead of receiving monetary dividends.
+Class C Shareholders may choose to reinvest some or all of their dividend into Class B and/or Class C Shares in place of receiving monetary dividends.

-Class C Shares receive dividends/distributions before Class B Shares which received dividends/distributions before Class A Shares which receive dividends/distributions before Founder Shares.

-If dividends are suspended by the Board due to financial strain, missed payments shall accumulate and shall be repaid in full when feasible. ???????

 Redemption Rights.
-The Company will conduct voluntary redemptions of Shares at least every five (5) years where Class C Shareholders shall have the option, but not the obligation, to sell their Class C Shares to the Company at a price determined by the Fair Market Value of the Company established by the Board pursuant to Section ___ of Article ___, or if a Fair Market Value of the Company is not available, based on a 5x EBITDA valuation of the Company’s most recent annual Income Statement. (“the Class C Redemption Period”).
+The Company may conduct voluntary redemptions of Shares where Class C Shareholders shall have the option, but not the obligation, to sell their Class C Shares to the Company at a price determined by the Fair Market Value of the Company established pursuant to Section 13.1, or if a Fair Market Value of the Company is not available, based on a 5x EBITDA valuation of the Company’s most recent annual Income Statement (“the Class C Redemption Period”).
 A Class C Shareholder shall need the approval of the Board to sell more than ten percent (10%) of his or her Class C Shares during any individual Class C Redemption Period.